District-Scale Land Package with Multi-Million Ounce Potential

 - Many gold occurrences identified over 10-km strike length.

-Significant gold grades between 20 to 50 m drilling width have been encountered.
-Highlights include:
+- Significant gold grades between 20 to 50 m drilling width, highlights:

 |4.94 g/t Au over 21 m including 6.35 g/t Au over 11 m|